dumitrugolubov/odyssey-exchange/docs/partnership.md

 ## Benefits of Partnering with Odyssey Exchange

-- **Rapid Time-to-Market**: Launch your crypto business quickly with our turnkey solutions.
+- **Rapid Time-to-Market**: Launch your crypto projects quickly with our turnkey solutions.
 - **Regulatory Compliance**: Benefit from our established compliance framework.
 - **24/7 Support**: Dedicated account managers and round-the-clock technical support.
 - **Scalability**: Our infrastructure is designed to handle high-volume trading and grow with your business.